vargamolnarbertalan/r6_hud_project/README.md

 - Only Windows OS.
 - You need to have Node.js installed (v13-14 | pack contains installer for v13.14.0).
 - Strong PC recommended if you wish to run all views smoothly at once ON PRODUCTION PC.
+- Hungarian or English (US) keyboard layout needed.

 # Installation
 - Clone repository or download and unpack zip.
 - Install Node.js v13.14.0 by running 'node-v13.14.0-x64.msi'.

 # Using the application
 - This app should be used on the observer PC from where you can forward only the insert-overlay as a transparent signal (for example via NDI) or mix together with game feed and forward that (for example via RTMP).
-If you can't use transparent signal, put a plain green color under the browsersources and keyout the green on recieving end or crop/mask the non-transparent feed.
+If you can't use transparent signal, put a plain green color under the browsersources and key out the green on the recieving end or crop/mask the non-transparent feed.
-- Start the app by running 'run.bat'.
-In the console enter the database provider's public IPv4 address.
-If the database server is running on your machine, you should enter localhost here.
-If you have the database set up correctly, the app (nodejs server) will start and you will recieve links to access both config and view pages.
+- __Start__ the app by running 'run.bat'.
+If you have the database connection details stored correctly in the '.env' file, the app (nodejs server) will start and you will recieve links to access both config and view pages.

 # Hotkeys
-- Select spectate positions (effects ingame and fullscreen views): 1,2,3,4,5,6,7,8,9,ö
+- Select spectate positions (effects ingame and fullscreen views): 1,2,3,4,5,6,7,8,9,ö on Hungarian keyboard, 0 on English (US) keyboard.
 - Hide or show ingame overlay (effects ingame view): c
 - Force refresh (effects all views): ALT + R
 - Force hide (effects ingame view): ALT + H